schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 3- Double-click the "Game Voice Reader" file to run it.
 Running the script as administrator improves its compatibility in some games.

-4- Don't close the Edge window that opens don't switch tabs on that window while script is active.
+4- Don't close the Edge window that opens and don't switch tabs on that window while the script is active.
 You can move the Edge window to a second monitor or make its window really small to keep it out of the way.

 5- Done!